Skip to main content

 With Duck Duck Moose, Gordon set out to create a live Canadian parody of Squid Game, blurring the line between the game and the show.
 One willing audience member becomes the hero — thrown into an absurd world of desperate characters, dark comedy, and actual games.
 But the real game is: can they resist the seductive pull of the rich, or will they play right into our hands?

 At 55, Gordon still hasn’t grown up.
-He performs as an alumni member of Tightrope Theatre’s Maestro Ensemble and is now in his second season on House Teams at The Improv Centre.
-His upcoming play, Love Scenes and Revisions — a satire that pokes fun at romantic comedy — blends digital and stage performance to explore disconnection, misunderstandings, and full-blown relationship chaos, all born from (you guessed it) more poor choices… just with fewer hockey sticks.
-And nobody dies. hockey sticks.
+He is an alumni member of Tightrope Theatre’s Maestro Ensemble and is now in his third season on House Teams at The Improv Centre.
+You can also catch him once a month in the improvised musical Canon Fire!
+His upcoming play, Love Scenes and Revisions — a satire that pokes fun at romantic comedy — explores disconnection, misunderstandings, and vindication through comedy and satire that touches your heart.

 How do I become the Hero?